 Kafka Producer Configuration¶

-The full list of configuration settings are available in Kafka Producer Configurations for Confluent Platform.
+The full list of configuration settings are available in Kafka Producer Configurations.
 The key configuration settings and how they affect the producer’s behavior are highlighted below.

 Core Configuration: You are required to set the